datumbox/datumbox-framework-zoo/README.md

 - [Language Detection](./LanguageDetection): The Language Detection model identifies the natural language of the given document based on its words and context.
 This classifier is able to detect 96 different languages.
 - [Commercial Detection](./CommercialDetection): The Commercial Detection model labels the documents as commercial or non-commercial based on their keywords and expressions.
 It can be used to detect whether a website is commercial or not.
 - [Educational Detection](./EducationalDetection): The Educational Detection model classifies the documents as educational or non-educational based on their context.
 It can be used to detect whether a website is educational or not.
-- [Gender Detection](./GenderDetection): The Gender Detection model identifies if a particular document is written-by or targets-to a man or a woman based on the context, the words and the idioms found in the text.

 **Important Notes:**